 Video Games & Disappointment

-Let me just preface this conversation with an entirely unsurprising admission.
+Let me preface this conversation with an entirely unsurprising admission.
 Good games are coming out right now.
-In fact, the last three games I’ve reviewed (at time of writing) all scored 8 or above.
+In fact, the last three games I’ve reviewed (at the time of writing) all scored 8 or above.
 I think it would be facetious to assert that all video games coming out in today’s climate are exhaustingly awful.
 Instead, I am just using a select few titles as case studies.
-This way I’ll discover whether or not as a whole, video games are becoming more disappointing.
+This way, I’ll discover whether or not, as a whole, video games are becoming more disappointing.
 To answer that, we must first define disappointment and explain the theory behind why we become it.

-According to Schimmack and Diener “disappointment is the third most frequently experienced negative emotion (after anxiety and anger)”.
+According to Schimmack and Diener, “Disappointment is the third most frequently experienced negative emotion (after anxiety and anger).”
 It’s unsurprising as life can often be relatively disappointing.
-Whether it’s failing an exam that you were confident you’d nail, or a shop being out of your favourite cereal, it’s not uncommon to experience some level of disappointment on a daily basis.
+Whether it’s failing an exam that you were confident you’d nail or a shop being out of your favorite cereal, it’s not uncommon to experience some level of disappointment on a daily basis.

 But why is this?
 Well, firstly let’s define disappointment and its two variants.
 According to a study by Wilco W. van Dijk and Marcel Zeelenberg, there are two different types of disappointment called “Person-Related Disappointment” (PRD), and “Outcome-Related Disappointment” (ORD).
 The former is more commonly associated with being let down by a person.
 For example, when a friend makes a promise to drive you somewhere, and then doesn’t.
 Outcome-related disappointment is more akin to what I described earlier.
 It is the idea of being disappointed by a “thing” or event not turning out as you’d hoped.
 Or, as David E. Bell put it, it is “a psychological reaction to an outcome that does not match up against expectations”.